Question-First/question-first-core/README.md

 # Question First Core

 Contains the core functionality of Question First from a development point of view.
-In the first step it's
+In the first step it focused on a Java-Developers View.
+It should be usable for any programming language within the Java oecosystem.

 ## Which question will be adressed?

 The overall questions are:

 > Why working with questions within software development improves the development process?

 > How to use questions within the software development process?

 - How to connect testing with questions?